Up

 A pair of Purple Martins perched on their nest box.

-Since then, the British Columbia population of Purple Martins has rebounded to over 200 pairs by 2002 and ~650 pairs by 2007.
-This is largely due to the volunteer-based nest box program begun in the Georgia Basin area in 1986, as well as a similar program begun a decade earlier in Puget Sound, Washington, in 1975.
+Since then, the British Columbia population of Purple Martins has rebounded to over 200 pairs by 2002, 650 pairs by 2007, 800 pairs by 2012 and 1,200 pairs by 2016-2018.
+This is due to the volunteer-based nest box program begun in the Georgia Basin area in 1986, as well as a similar program begun a decade earlier (1975) by conservation volunteers in Puget Sound, Washington.

-The BC population increased dramatically between 2003 and 2006, due in part to good weather conditions throughout the breeding season, resulting in an ample food supply of flying insects for both adults and nestlings.
-As for other swallows, the nesting success of Purple Martins is highly sensitive to adverse weather-induced reduction in food supply availability.
-An article about the history of the recovery of Purple Martins in BC, up to and including 2004, was printed in BirdWatch Canada (winter 2005 No. 30, p.21-22), a publication of Bird Studies Canada and is available here in .PDF format.
+This growth has not been continuous...
+After nearly two decades of gradual population increase since nest boxes were provided on marine pilings, the BC population increased dramatically between 2003 and 2006, due mainly to good weather conditions throughout the breeding season in these years, resulting in an ample food supply of flying insects for both adults and nestlings.
+As for other swallows, the nesting success and fledgling production of Purple Martins is highly sensitive to adverse (wet) weather-induced reduction in food supply availability, and yearling (subadult) recruitment and population growth or decline are highly dependent on reproductive success.
+An article about the history of the recovery of Purple Martins in BC, up to and including 2004, was printed in BirdWatch Canada (winter 2005 No. 30, p.21-22), a publication of Bird Studies Canada, and is available here in .PDF format.

-Also, Purple Martin nestlings from each colony are banded with numbered bands which allow us to track their migratory routes, dispersal and recruitment and colony and nest box selection throughout their lives, without further capture or disturbance.
-Bands read with spotting scopes in later years indicate that martins fledged from any one colony return to nest at many different colonies throughout the Strait of Georgia and Puget Sound, providing extensive genetic mixing within at least the BC and Puget Sound, WA, population, with occasional dispersal to Oregon and possibly California.
+Also, Western Purple Martin nestlings from each colony were banded with numbered bands which allow us to track their migratory routes, dispersal and recruitment and colony and nest box selection throughout their lives, without further capture or disturbance.
+Bands read with spotting scopes in later years indicate that martins fledged from any one colony return to nest at many different colonies throughout the Strait of Georgia and Puget Sound, providing extensive genetic mixing within at least the BC and Puget Sound, WA, population, with occasional dispersal to the lower Columbia River Basin and possibly to Oregon and California.

 In 2007 a 10-year old adult male banded in 1997 and a 9-year old adult female banded in 1998 were both identified from their band numbers and nested successfully.
 The female returned and nested successfully again in 2008 as a 10-year old bird.
-These are believed to be western longevity records for males and females in the wild.
-Most martins that survive their first winter live only 2-3 years and very few exceed 5 years of age.
+This female and a second previously unseen female returned and nested as 11-year old birds in 2009, but neither nest was successful and neither of these birds has been seen again since.
+These are believed to be western longevity records to date for males and females in the wild.
+Most martins that survive their first winter live only 2-3 years and relatively few (<10%) exceed 5 years of age.

-In addition, the long term banding study is now providing valuable information on the population dynamics and variable age composition of the BC population, which is important for understanding changes in the rate of growth or decline of the population due to variations in nesting success, fledgling production and recruitment of new subadult birds, and thus the progress and overall success of the recovery program.
-Some of these results may be applicable generally to other equally weather-dependent but less closely monitored swallow populations as well.
+In addition, this long term banding study provides valuable information on the population dynamics and variable age composition of the BC population, which is important for understanding changes in the rate of growth or decline of the population due to variations in nesting success, fledgling production and recruitment of new subadult birds, and thus the progress and overall success of the recovery program.
+(Some of these results may be applicable generally to other equally weather-dependent but less closely monitored swallow populations as well.)
+This long-term population dynamics and age composition study is unique for Purple Martins in Canada and for Western Purple Martins in western North America, and has been supported in part by the Canadian Wildlife Service, The Baillie Fund of Bird Studies Canada, The Canadian Wildlife Foundation and Timber West..

-There are currently active colonies established at the locations shown in the following map (2010):
+There are currently ~120 active colonies established - most active colony locations are shown in the following map (2018):

 * Shaded area indicates historic breeding range of Purple Martin in BC; colonies in Puget Sound, WA, (dark grey) not shown.
-New nesting sites in the lower Fraser River valley east of Vancouver at Dewdney (2006) and Mission (2007) also not shown.
+New nesting sites in the lower Fraser River valley east of Vancouver at Mission (2007-8, 2013-18) and Harrison Mills (2013-18) and in Johnstone Strait between Port Neville and Port McNeill (2013-18) also not shown.

 Nest Box Construction and Mounting Plans

-When choosing suitable nest box locations for attracting Purple Martins, it's important to keep in mind that western Purple Martins like to nest in clusters of single boxes placed in open spaces beside or over water (rather than the familiar multi-compartment "condos" placed over land for the eastern subspecies).
-In BC eastern martin apartment houses are NOT accepted by martins and tend to be taken over by non-native European Starlings and House Sparrows, which then become part of the problem.
-They show a strong preference for coastal locations and do not accept nest boxes placed in typical upland "back yard" situations.
+When choosing suitable nest box locations for attracting Western Purple Martins, it's important to keep in mind that they like to nest in clusters of single boxes, usually placed in open spaces beside or over water (rather than the familiar multi-compartment "condos" placed over land for the eastern subspecies).
+In BC eastern martin apartment houses are NOT accepted by western martins and tend to be taken over by non-native European Starlings and House Sparrows, which then exclude martins and become part of the problem.
+They show a strong preference for open coastal marine or freshwater locations and do not accept nest boxes placed in typical upland "back yard" situations, but are just beginning to show interest in upland sites as coastal colonies become saturated.

-As of 2007, almost all occupied Purple Martin colonies in BC are located on pilings along the marine coastal foreshore in bays, estuaries, and marinas, within or beyond the intertidal zone.
-They are also at least 50-100m away from trees and other tall structures on the foreshore that might provide hunting perches and approach cover for ambush predators, mainly small hawks.
+As of 2018, most occupied Western Purple Martin colonies in BC were still located on pilings along the marine coastal foreshore in bays, estuaries, and marinas, in or beyond the intertidal zone within the Georgia Basin.
+They are also at least 50-100m away from trees and other tall structures on the foreshore that might provide hunting perches and approach cover for ambush predators, mainly small hawks and falcons.

-Apart from 1-2 recent site colonizations along the lower Fraser River, east of Vancouver (after a 40+ year absence!), there are still no nest box sites in use inland of the marine coast or over freshwater in the Georgia Basin.
-Purple Martins historically used fresh water sites for nesting here and we hope to re-introduce them to similar suitable nest sites without House Sparrow populations or large numbers of Starlings.
+Apart from several early site colonizations along the lower Fraser River, east of Vancouver (after a 40+ year absence!) in 2006-07, of which a small colony near Harrison Mills remains active, and more recent occupations since 2013 at an increasing number of lakes and wetlands near the coast (e.g. Buttertubs Marsh, Westwood and First Lakes in Nanaimo, Crofton Lake near Crofton, Comox Lake near Courtenay, Burnaby Lake in Vancouver. etc.), there are no nest box sites in use inland of the marine coast in the Georgia Basin.
+Purple Martins in BC historically used fresh water sites for nesting here and results of monitoring since the 2013 nesting season indicate we are beginning to have some success re-introducing them to similar suitable nest sites without House Sparrow populations or large numbers of Starlings.
 For this reason we encourage placement of nest box clusters on snags, pilings, and other offshore structures at fresh water sites on lakes and marshes.
-It may take a few years for them to adapt to this situation, but if they do take a liking to your fresh water colony site please let us know.
+It may take a few more years for them to adapt to this situation, but if they do take a liking to your fresh water colony site please let us know.

-It's also important to note that, unlike other native cavity-nesting members of the swallow family that nest in both the wild and in human-supplied nest boxes, Purple Martins in BC are currently completely dependant on human-provided nest boxes and would not be nesting in the province at all without them.
-(The nearest known snag-nesting site is at Fort Lewis in southern Puget Sound, Washington.)
+It's also important to note that, unlike other native cavity-nesting members of the swallow family that nest in both the wild and in human-supplied nest boxes, Western Purple Martins in BC are currently completely dependant on human-provided nest boxes and would not be nesting in the province at all without them.
+(The nearest known original snag-nesting site is at Fort Lewis in southern Puget Sound, Washington.)
 One long term objective and major challenge of the Stewardship and Recovery Program in BC is to re-introduce martins to nest sites in their original habitat (or a reasonable modern equivalent) where they may become self-sustaining, rather than develop a population of semi-domesticated birds entirely dependant on ongoing human provision and maintenance of nest sites.
+Recovery results so far suggest this goal is very likely achievable in time, given a continued strong stewardship effort, continued population growth and the existence of sufficient natural cavities in snags in suitable habitat in the wild.
+Recent documentation of Western Purple Martins nesting successfully in woodpecker cavities in mechanical harvester-topped and killed "created snags" in central Oregon (M. Hane, unpub. data) provides additional promise in this regard.

 Gold ($20,000 & over)